TL;DR

 2. Can I get private health cover if I already feel depressed or have a pre-existing mental health condition?
 Yes, you can still get private health cover, but it's crucial to be transparent.
 Most standard policies will place an exclusion on your pre-existing condition.
 However, some insurers offer moratorium underwriting, where cover for that condition may be offered after a set period (usually two years) without symptoms or treatment.
 An expert broker like WeCovr can help you find insurers with the most favourable terms for your situation and explain all your options clearly.

 3. What is the main benefit of using a PMI broker like WeCovr instead of going directly to an insurer?
 The main benefit is choice, expertise, and value, at no extra cost.
 Going direct gives you one option; WeCovr gives you a comprehensive view of the market.
-We are FCA-authorised experts who work for you, not the insurer.
+We are experienced insurance specialists who work for you, not the insurer.
 We translate complex policy documents, compare the critical details (like mental health and cancer cover), and find the policy that offers the best possible value for your specific needs, potentially saving you money and ensuring you don't have gaps in your cover.

 Take the first step towards shielding your health and wealth today.
 Protect yourself from the unexpected and gain peace of mind with the right private medical insurance.